dhanwantbrar/Hello-world/README.md

 # Hello-world
-Hi Everybody, I like to lean code.
+Hi Everybody, I like to learn code.
 Please help me.
 Thank you